 How Much Can You Receive?

 Once you apply for a car accident loan, the lawsuit funding company investigates the facts of the case and consults your attorney to determine how much your settlement is likely to be.
-They do not base the decision on your credit history or score but on the strength of your case and its potential outcome and applying for a car accident loan will not affect your credit score.
+They do not base the decision on your credit history or score but on the strength of your case and its potential outcome, and applying for a car accident loan will not affect your credit score.

 If the lawsuit loan company approves your loan and you accept their estimate, you sign a funding agreement, receive the money within a day or two, and use it to honor your financial obligations.
+The ability to acquire funding from a car accident loan in such a short time makes these loans popular.
+You no longer have to worry about how you will pay the bills if you are going to miss time at work because of your car accident injuries.

 How Much a Car Accident Loan Costs